ckc9759/CTF_resources/PWN/PWN Vulns/ret2win/readme.md

 In ret2win, we need to execute the win function to get the flag by overwriting the EIP.

+Find the offset we use the value in `RSP` register.

 - First two steps, add permissions using chmod  +x file name.
 - Then, check the options and protections enabled using checksec --file.
 - Aim of the pwn challenge is generally to overflow the buffer and overwrite the return address.